 With a healthy community of entrepreneurs, suppliers, distributors and consumers positioned in Dublin, investing in the city has never been a better opportunity.

 Ireland is a leading player in the global medical technology industry.
-IDA Ireland reports that 9 of the world’s top 10 Medtech companies have bases here.
-Dublin, the country’s capital city and economic powerhouse, is home to giants in the sector like Medtronic, ResMed, Abbott and others.
-In fact, with more than 40,000 people now working in the industry, Ireland is one of the largest employers of Medtech professionals in Europe.
-“We’re lucky in Ireland to not only have some exceptionally talented people but also a supportive ecosystem with a range of supports”, says Sinéad Keogh, director of the
+IDA Ireland reports that 14 of the world’s top 15 Medtech companies have bases here.
+Dublin, the country’s capital city and economic powerhouse, is home to giants in the sector like Medtronic, ResMed, Abbott, Bayer, Stryker, Johnson & Johnson and many others.
+With more than 40,000 people now working in the industry, Ireland is one of the largest employers of Medtech professionals in Europe.
+In fact, it is home to the most Medtech personnel per capita on the continent.
+Why Medtech companies choose Dublin All sorts of companies have a presence in Dublin.
+However, there are so

 Roisin Lyons, who is a professor in entrepreneurship at DCU, has no time for the mindset that says, in effect, ‘Innovation?
 Oh that’s just for innovators’.
 “Everyone needs to be innovative”, she believes, “everyone needs to be enterprising, particularly with growing issues of sustainability in Ireland.
 People have to be more inventive about solutions”.

-Zendesk is a software as a service (SAAS) company that specialises in helping companies’ customer care operations.
-The company was founded in Copenhagen 10 years ago and has grown massively since then.
-With six products and over 100,000 customers worldwide, it has come a long way.
-“The initial concept was making life easier for customer support engineers,” says Colum Twomey, Zendesk Vice President.
+Zendesk is a SAAS company that specialises in helping other companies with their customer care operations.
+It was founded in Copenhagen in 2007 and has grown massively since then.
+With four core products and over 170,000 customers worldwide, it has come a long way.
+Zendesk’s startup success story “The initial concept was making life easier for customer support engineers,” says Colum Twomey, Vice President of Product Development at Zendesk and head of its Irish office.
 “We developed a customer support platform, a software as a service product, and that’s where we came from.
-Since then we’ve developed more products and addressed a broader market.”
-Zendesk now offers a voice channel product, chat services, data analytics pro
+Since then, we’ve developed more products and addressed a broader marke

-Innovation is what has brought the human race as far as it has come… Because of innovation, we have tackled disease; we have navigated the globe by land, sea and air; we have sent men to the moon.
-Soon we will have driverless cars.
+Bringing responsible innovation to Dublin Innovation is what has brought the human race as far as it has come.
+Because of innovation, we have tackled disease; we have navigated the globe by land, sea and air; we have sent men to the moon.
+And, soon, we will have driverless cars.
+What is responsible innovation?
 Innovation, in many ways, defines us.
-But it also has its limits and drawbacks.
+However, it also has its drawbacks.
 There is an innate impulse to push things as far as they can go.
-At times you wonder why innovation has taken us in this peculiar direction.
+At times we wonder why innovation has taken us in a peculiar direction.
 What is the need for this device?
 Why has this phenomenon taken over?
 This is when innovation becomes irresponsible.
-That innate drive to push boundaries can have consequences for the environment, commerce and social well-
+That innate drive to push

 The Guinness Enterprise Centre, on Taylor’s Lane in the heart of Dublin’s Liberties, is managed by Dublin Business Innovation Centre and has been named the no.1 university associated business incubation centre in the world.
 In the first of two articles about the GEC, Dublin.ie talks to Eamonn Sayers, the centre’s manager since 2011.
 Dublin.ie: I’m an entrepreneur.
 I’ve got an idea.
 What can the GEC do for me here?
 Eamonn Sayers: The first step here is that we’ll try and put you in front of an entrepreneur who’s in the same industry.
 We’ll say have a chat with this person, see what they’re thinking.
 If you’ve identified your target market, again we’ll say we know someone here who’s in the same market and they’ll have a coffee with you too.
 Dublin.ie: Then what happens?
 Eamonn Sayers: Our role here is to help your company grow and scale.
 We help to make it become better and we help to make you a better entrepreneur.
 We create an environment and a community and a sense of belonging that makes entrepreneurs very comfortable, makes them enjoy the fact that this is their office, this is their workplace, so that both the entrepreneur and their teams are in the best place to grow their businesses.